pallets-eco/wtforms/docs/fields.rst

                 image_data = request.FILES[form.image.name].read()
                 open(os.path.join(UPLOAD_PATH, form.image.data), 'w').write(image_data)

+.. autoclass:: FloatField(default field arguments)

+   For the majority of uses, :class:`DecimalField` is preferable to FloatField, except for in cases where an IEEE float is absolutely desired over a decimal value.

 .. autoclass:: HiddenField(default field arguments)

     HiddenField is useful for providing data from a model or the application to